magmide/magmide/posts/comparisons-with-other-projects.md

 Functional programming may have its devotees, but there's a reason it's much less adopted than imperative methods: *real computers aren't pure or functional!* In a real computer, *every* action is impure and effectful, since even the most basic operations like updating registers or memory are intrinsically mutations of global state.
 The main idea of functional programming is a falsehood, one that makes some problems easier to reason about, but at the cost of ignoring the real nature of the problem.
 That extreme level of abstraction isn't always intuitive or helpful, and most engineers trying to build high performance systems that take advantage of the real machine will never be willing to make that sacrifice.

 The Magmide design in contrast *splits up* Logic and Host Magmide into separate "dual" languages, each used in exactly the way it's most natural.
 Logic Magmide is the imaginary level where pure functions and mathematical algorithms and idealized models exist, which is the perfect realization of the goals of functional programming.
 Then those logical structures only exist at compile time to help reason about the messy and truly computational behavior of Host Magmide.
+Separation logic is what makes it possible to make robust safety and correctness assertions about imperative code, rather than simply outlawing mutation and side effects as is done in functional languages.
+And with a deeply powerful separation logic like Iris we can build things like trackable effects that are more practical, flexible, and ergonomic than other effect systems.

 This again brings to mind the possible comparison between Rust and C: "Why build Rust?
 Can't you do everything in C you could do in Rust?"
 Well, yes you could!
 But... do you really want to?
 It isn't *only* about whether something's possible, it's about whether it's natural and clear and ergonomic.
 Why mix together the pure logical code and the real computational code when doing so doesn't make things easier and isn't really true?
 We don't want abstraction mismatches in our foundational language!